{{ summaryHeading }}

 Minimum service charge

-The lowest labor or visit amount used before trip fees, materials, tax, and other charges.
+The lowest labor or visit amount used before trip fees, materials, tax, and other charges are added.

 Materials markup

-A percentage added to parts cost to recover sourcing, handling, and warranty risk.
+A percentage added to materials cost to recover sourcing, handling, carrying cost, warranty risk, and small consumables.

 Risk allowance

-A buffer for uncertain site conditions, callbacks, price movement, and small scope changes.
+A quote buffer for uncertain site conditions, callbacks, minor scope drift, material price movement, or access problems.

 Contribution margin